 In Anne’s free time she is an avid outdoor adventurist.
 Snowboarding in the winter, hiking in the spring, kayaking in the summer and playing volleyball in the fall.
 She also prefers pie over cake.

 Joe Morgano, Jr.

 Joe Morgano, Jr. is a multidisciplinary designer specializing in print, web, and user interface (UI) design.
-Since 2009, Joe has been a designer at MAYA Design, a design consultancy and technology research lab located in Pittsburgh, Pennsylvania.
+He currently is a Senior Experience Designer at MAYA, a company of The Boston Consulting Group.